wastebin/quomentum/README.md

 # Quomentum

-Quomentum is a WIP game designed around QuakeWorld physics.
+Quomentum is a WIP game based on QuakeWorld physics.

 ## Building